Oh, my … as I type these favorite sandwich recipes my appetite alarm is sounding!

 I used to make this sandwich for my best friend, Morrie Shaffer, when he would come to visit.
 He loved it.

 The flavor combinations in this sandwich make it very popular.
-It is served hot with a side of garlic dill pickle and potato chips.
+It is served hot with a side of kosher dill pickle and potato chips.
 The cured meat taste of the pastrami, grilled and piled high, is delicious.
 Add plenty of melted Swiss cheese on top of the hot pastrami and the two flavors are like the perfect marriage, intense and contrasting and clearly a "natural" combination.

 The products that take this sandwich to the perfection level are very fresh seeded rye bread, grilled on one side with butter, and strongly flavored brown deli mustard.
 The pickle is a texture and taste contrast with a bit of crunchy moisture, albeit salty, and a strong garlic overtone.
 The potato chips might be considered a quiet food used to cleanse your palate for the next bite of sandwich.